tlelievre26/fuzzy-linkography/README.md

 **To visualize your own dataset**, first add it to the `data/` directory as a JSON file.
 (The "Data format" section of this readme contains some examples of how we expect datasets to look.)
 Then, modify the `datasetPaths` array in `app.js` to include a pointer to your newly added file.

 **To pre-compute links for a dataset** you've already stored in a file (so that `app.js` doesn't have to spend a bunch of time computing links in the browser every time you refresh the page), first modify `compute_links.py` so that the `add_links_to_file` call is pointed at your intended file.
 Then run the script.
-Be careful, this is a destructive operation – it'll overwrite the target file in place!
+This will create a new file with the suffix `_linked.json` in place of `.json` at the end of the original file's name.

 ## Data format
 In our current implementation of fuzzy linkography, a design move looks roughly like the following: